 For added safety, passengers may purchase a separate seat for their infant and use an FAA-approved child safety seat.
 Only approved seats meeting size and weight specifications are allowed.
 The seat must be installed in a forward-facing or rear-facing position, depending on the child’s age and weight, and must be secured during takeoff, landing, and turbulence.

 Note: American Airlines allows passengers to make name changes on tickets under specific conditions.
 Minor corrections, such as spelling errors, can often be updated without fees, while major changes may require contacting customer service and paying applicable charges.
-It’s important to review the American Airlines name change policy before booking or traveling to avoid complications at check-in.
+It’s important to review the American Airlines name change before booking or traveling to avoid complications at check-in.

 American Airlines allows passengers to travel with more than one infant, but certain rules apply.
 Generally, each adult may travel with only one lap infant.
 If a passenger is traveling with two infants under two years of age, one infant must have a separate seat with a child safety seat.
 Additional fees will apply for the second infant’s seat, and passengers should inform the airline during booking to ensure proper arrangements.